Autism changes how relationships work — not whether they can. Here's what both partners need to know.

 Love, dating, and romantic relationships can be challenging for anyone.
-Add autism into the mix, and things might get a little bit more challenging.
+Add autism into the mix, and things might get a little bit more complicated — but not impossible.

-For people with high-functioning autism and their partners, navigating romantic relationships presents unique challenges.
+For people with high-functioning autism and their partners, navigating romantic relationships presents unique dynamics.
 Autism spectrum disorder (ASD) certainly adds its own twist to the world of love.
-Whether an autistic person has never been in a relationship before or a neurotypical (non-autistic) person has never dated someone on the spectrum, there might be a bit of an adjustment period as you learn the ropes.
-Furthermore, in situations where both partners are autistic, each individual will have to learn to take time to understand each other’s needs and relationship style, since everybody’s different.
+Whether an autistic person has never been in a relationship before, or a neurotypical (non-autistic) person has never dated someone on the spectrum, there’s often an adjustment period as both people learn each other’s rhythms.
+In situations where both partners are autistic, each individual will need to take time to understand the other’s needs and relationship style — because everybody’s different.

 Here’s what you need to know about high-functioning autism and romantic relationships.